Khaalidsub/Alumni-System/README.md

 [Github Desktop](https://desktop.github.com/)

 In order to pull this repository , you have to use these following commands in your git bash :

 ```

 git clone https://github.com/Khaalidsub/Alumni-System

+cd Alumni-system

 ```

 You have pulled the repository, look for the new folder that has been created. for example if you were in your desktop.

 for further information , here is a tutorial :
 [git video tutorial](https://www.youtube.com/watch?v=SWYqp7iY_Tc)

 ## Project Structure

 Since we are working with different modules, the repository is seperated into different branches